 Today I want to share my story about how I chose the perfect shade of Benjamin Moore White paint for my home.
-The color I ended up choosing is Benjamin Moore’s White Dove and Simply White.
+The color I ended up choosing is Benjamin Moore’s White Dove and Simply White, and I absolutely LOVE it.
 Here is my story.

 We are currently in the process of renovating our new home which needs a lot of work.
 I love its layout and location but it needs a lot of work so I’ll be documenting the progress of my first big home improvement project- my findings, experiences, bloopers, and tips.
 So, stick around for a little dose of interior design.